Lebanese Civil War: Iraqi support for Christian anti-Shia factions

-Taif Agreement
+Taif Agreement of 1989

 The Taif Agreement of 1989 marked the beginning of the end of the fighting.
-In January of that year, a committee appointed by the Arab League, chaired by Kuwait and including Saudi Arabia, Algeria, and Morocco, began to formulate solutions to the conflict.
+In January 1989, a committee appointed by the Arab League, chaired by Kuwait and including Saudi Arabia, Algeria, and Morocco, began to formulate solutions to the conflict.
 This led to a meeting of Lebanese parliamentarians in Ta'if, Saudi Arabia, where they agreed to the national reconciliation accord in October.
 The agreement provided a large role for Syria in Lebanese affairs.
-Returning to Lebanon, they ratified the agreement on 4 November and elected Rene Mouawad as President the following day.
+Returning to Lebanon, they ratified the agreement on 4 November and elected Rene Mouawad as president the following day.
 Military leader Michel Aoun in East Beirut refused to accept Mouawad, and denounced the Taif Agreement.

 Mouawad was assassinated 17 days later in a car bombing in Beirut on 22 November as his motorcade returned from Lebanese independence day ceremonies.
-He was succeeded by Elias Hrawi (who remained in office until 1998).
+He was succeeded by Elias Hrawi, who remained in office until 1998.
 Aoun again refused to accept the election, and dissolved Parliament.